 Can the lid go in the dishwasher?

-Yes it can, best in the top drawer.
-More information here.
+Yes it can but always check your user manual, best in the top drawer.
+More information.

 What are the Instant Pot filling rules?